Join and Renew Online (PayPal)

 Once a year, the Guild hosts a weekend seminar with a renowned expert in the field of woodworking.
 Recent guests have included Frank Klausz, Marc Adams, Graham Blackburn, and Jeff Jewitt.
 Often with a hands-on format, these events are exclusive to members who, for an additional fee, can meet and learn from the world’s best.

 Limited Shop Access

-With your Basic Membership, you will have access to the Guild workshop up to four times per year during open shop hours.
+With your Basic Membership 16 Years or older, you will have access to the Guild workshop up to four times per year during open shop hours.
 These four times are in addition to any classes held at the shop which are available to all Guild members.

 Each year, the Guild hosts a couple of events that are open to spouses and friends of members.
 We have an annual picnic in the fall.
 Also, in the spring we usually have a whole program dedicated to show and tell wherein members bring in samples of their work and answer questions related to design and construction.
 We also hold a tool auction each year for members to bring in tools that they would like to auction off to other members.

 With the Shop Membership, you will still have access to all of the Basic Membership benefits, like access to the woodworking classes, field trips, the Guild library, and a personal mentor.